 Chia received her Ph.D. in education, equity, and cultural diversity at the University of Colorado, Boulder–a program that focuses on English language learners and students with disabilities.
 Her research addresses validity and fairness in assessments across diverse student populations.
 She specializes in the relationship between cultural and linguistic diversity and assessment development, implementation, data use, and classroom instruction.
 In addition to teaching in public schools for a number of years, Chia was a learning specialist at the The Henry and Lucy Moses Center for Students with Disabilities at New York University.
 Chia has worked with OECD, AIR, CAE and state and district assessment agencies.
-Chia received her master’s of social studies education at New York University.
+Chia received her master’s degree at New York University.

 Director, English Language Arts and Literacy